GAIA

 GAIA at 50 Dover Street holds a White Star recognition from Star Wine List, signalling serious cellar depth in a Mayfair address already well-stocked with high-end dining.
-The restaurant operates at the intersection of considered wine programming and kitchen ambition, placing it in a peer set where the list is as much the story as the plate.
+The restaurant operates at the intersection of considered wine programming and kitchen ambition, placing it in a comparable set where the list is as much the story as the plate.
 Book ahead; Mayfair's top tables rarely hold open slots.

 Dover Street and the Mayfair Wine-Forward Dining Tier